STulling/portfolio/content/post/hacking-embedded-devices.md

 ```

-While this looked a bit too easy to be true, I just added a line to the end of the file: [^15]
+While this looked a bit too easy to be true, I just added a couple of lines to the end of the file: [^15]
 ```bash
 sleep 60